Characterization of fractional Sobolev--Poincar\'e and (localized) Hardy inequalities: Abstract

 \section{Abstract}

 In this paper, we prove capacitary versions of the fractional Sobolev--Poincar\'e inequalities.
 We characterize localized variant of the boundary fractional Sobolev--Poincar\'e inequalities through uniform fatness condition of the domain in $\rn$.
-Existence type results on the fractional Hardy inequality are established in the supercritical case $sp>n$ for $s\in(0,1)$, $p>1$.
-Characterization of the fractional Hardy inequality through weak supersolution of the associate problem is also addressed.
+Existence type results on the fractional Hardy inequality in the supercritical case $sp>n$ for $s\in(0,1)$, $p>1$ are established.